LouisStefanuto/my-site/docs/blog/posts/09_dino_v2.md

     <figcaption>SimCLR.</figcaption>
     </figure>

-SimCLR works well under one condition: it requires **huge batch sizes** (>1024).
+SimCLR works well under one condition: it requires **large batch sizes** (>1024).
 The plot below, shows the degradation of the performance with the batch size.
 Intuitively, that means that SimCLR requires a lot of negative samples to space the embeddings in the latent space.

 This is problematic, because large batch sizes mean large memory usage.
 That is why DINO authors chose another technique called self-distillation, more on that later.